Nicholas Canny: Biography

-In 1967 Canny was awarded the Ford Foundation fellowship to travel to the United States and carry out a PhD in History in the University of Pennsylvania.
+In 1967 Canny was awarded the Ford Foundation fellowship to travel to the United States and carry out a PhD in history at the University of Pennsylvania.
 He completed this in 1971 and in subsequent years received a Fulbright-Hayes post-doctorate fellowship to study in Harvard and Yale.
 Canny's work is noticeable for its sharp examinations of the ideology of colonisation.
 He has contributed enormously to current understanding on the Spanish influences on English colonial policy in 16th-century Ireland.
 In addition, he has built hugely on David Beers Quinn's thesis of Ireland as a practising ground for English colonial policy in the Americas.
 This study was the basis of his PhD in the United States and Canny's research on this topic has demonstrated the extent of these parallels in a manner previously under appreciated.
 Canny's debates with fellow historians, Brendan Bradshaw of Cambridge University and Ciarán Brady of Trinity College, Dublin, on why the Reformation failed to reform more than 20% of the population of Ireland, and on the ideology of Edmund Spenser, have been major additions to historical debate in recent decades.
 Canny has so far written and/or edited nine major books and over fifty-five academic papers and reviews.

 He was Founding Director of the Moore Institute at University of Galway from 2000 to 2011, and President of the Royal Irish Academy from 2008 to 2011.
 Between 2011 and 2016 he was a Member of the Scientific Council of the European Research Council.
 He was awarded the Cunningham Medal by the Royal Irish Academy in 2020.